s-ball/hatch-pyside/README.md

 ### GUI

-If you install the package in your environment, you will gain access to the `hatch-pyside` GUI tool.
+If you install the package in your environment, you will gain access to the `pyside-builder` GUI tool.
 It uses the plugin configuration to know what are the directories of interest, and allow you to easily populate a `.pyproject` file

 ### Developer